Jump to content

 Crafting Type: Electronic

-Note about Tech Level: Most of these items can be found across Tech Levels with a few exceptions which will be noted in there descriptions.
+Note about Tech Level: Most of these items can be found across Tech Levels, with a few exceptions, which will be noted in their descriptions.
 Most items improve by Up Teching.
 Each Up Teching doubles the price.

 Surveillance Gear